S.L.A.I.: Steel Lancer Arena International: Mechanist

 The Mechanist is a store that sells the individual "modules" of SVs, having sections for each part type, including: Body, Legs, Arm Weapons, and Shoulder mounted weapons.
 The Mechanist also features paint-kits, decals, and miscellaneous optional equipment ranging from O.C. devices, tradeable stocks, insurance, I.C. improving equipment, armor additives, and priceless minerals, among others.

 Blood Music

-Blood Music is the store where you can buy music and listen to your bought music when you are rumbling.
+Blood Music is the store where the player can buy music and listen to their bought music when they are rumbling.
 It has many bands and singers including: Zebrahead, Chris Thompson, Welbilt, and many others with varying degrees of fame.

 Difference EG.

-Difference EG. is a store where you can buy, sell, or heal your chip.
+Difference EG. is a store where the player can buy, sell, or heal their chip.

 Each chip is represented by an animal and has different stats.

 The stats depend on the animal type of that particular IC.
 For example: any bird chips will have significantly better long range attack stats than the dog chip, which can level up faster than the bird chip.